Skip to main content

 Best Griddle: SKS

-Best for Oven Performance: BlueStar, La Cornue, and Wolf
+Best for Oven Performance: BlueStar and SKS

 La Cornue's natural convection is also highly praised, as it doesn't dry out food with fans.
+Wolf's dual-fuel option uses twin convection and bigger elements to keep heat even.

 Miele also gets an honorable mention, as both models have twin convection for even more heat distribution.